 Practice Bonuses

 This part of their payment plan is a bit uneven as different cheerleading teams have varying policies.
-However, most of them maintain an eight-hour-a-week practice schedule.
+However, many of them maintain a regular weekly practice schedule.

 Some NBA cheerleaders reported that they were paid for practice sessions, which is as it should.
 In contrast, others don’t.

-Also, some teams claim to get paid roughly $30 to $50 per session.
+Also, some teams have been reported to pay roughly $30 to $50 per session.

 Benefits